mayuuu05/tic_tac_toe/README.md

 # ⭕ Tic Tac Toe ✖

-Creating a Tic Tac Toe app in Flutter can be a fun and educational project to dive into mobile app development.
+Welcome to the Tic Tac Toe Flutter App!
+This is a simple, yet engaging implementation of the classic Tic Tac Toe game, developed using Flutter.
+The app allows for both single-player and two-player modes, with a variety of features to enhance the gaming experience.

 ### Detailed Description